i-christian/fileShare/usage.md

 **Response:**
 ```
 {
-        "message": "filename has been updated to renamed_file.txt"
+    "message": "file visibility has been updated to public"
 }
 ```